 Of course, each project has its own peculiarities that have to be taken into account when choosing a tech stack.

-In case you want to develop your next app for both iOS and Android, and potentially other future platforms, don’t forget to consider React Native – it can help you save time and money.
+In case you want to develop your next app for both iOS and Android, and potentially other platforms, don’t forget to consider React Native – it can help you save time and money.

-And a native app is great when you consider using all the features that a platform offers, including such modules as video/audio processing or multithreading.
+And a native app is great when you consider using all the features that a platform offers, including such modules as video/audio processing or multi-threading.
 Since React Native focuses on the User Interface only, it can be less efficient for applications with many native features.

-Share your insights in the comment section and don’t forget to subscribe to get all our articles fresh off the press!
+And don’t forget to subscribe to get all our articles fresh off the press!